tevio/rokaki/docs/configuration.md

 ### SQLite
 - `SQLITE_DATABASE` (path to a SQLite file; if unset, tests use an in-memory DB via `":memory:"`)

+## Backend auto-detection

+By default, Rokaki infers the database adapter from your model’s ActiveRecord connection.

+- Single-adapter apps: no `db:` needed.
+- Multiple adapters present: pass `db:` to `filter_model` (or call `filter_db`) to choose explicitly.
+- Errors:
+  - `Rokaki::Error: Multiple database adapters detected (...).
+Please declare which backend to use via db: or filter_db.`
+  - `Rokaki::Error: Unable to auto-detect database adapter.
+Ensure your model is connected or pass db: explicitly.`

 ## SQL Server notes

 - Rokaki uses `LIKE` with proper escaping and OR expansion for arrays of terms.